chrigu/schifftszbaern/readme.md

 The weather information is fetched from the [Federal Office of Meteorology and Climatology MeteoSwiss'](http://www.sma.ch) website.
 The weather is updated every 30 minutes.

+####Temperature Data
+The [Federal Office of Meteorology and Climatology MeteoSwiss'](http://www.sma.ch) offers an API where weather information from different measurement stations is made available.
+Currently only the temperature information is used.
+More information about the topic can be found the [OpenData SMN page](http://data.netcetera.com/smn/).
+The temperature information from this API will be used instead of the SMA website crawling.

 ##Server Setup

 The server is based on flask so please refer to flask's [documentation](http://flask.pocoo.org/docs/quickstart/#deploying-to-a-web-server) for configuring it with your webserver.
 For testing you can run flask locally.
 The only setting that is required is the `SERVER_DATA_FILE` as the server saves the latest data to it.
 The path of this file can be absolute or relative (the default value is relative so you need to run `python server/server.py` from the main directory).